sjentsch/lsjDocs/Ch05/Ch05_Graphics_3.rst

 spanned by the |afl.finalists|_ data set.
 There are lots of teams, but I am particularly interested in just four: Brisbane, Carlton, Fremantle and Richmond.
 So the first step is to set up a filter so just those four teams are included in the bar graph.
-Thit is straightforward in jamovi and you can do it by using the ``Filters`` function that we used previously.
+This is straightforward in jamovi and you can do it by using the ``Filters`` function that we used previously.
 Open up the ``Filters`` screen and type in the following:\ [#]_